oernster/setting-up-devices-windows-when-game-accepts-small-number-buttons/README.md

   6) Last but not least, I recommend you save your JG profile, save your game bindings and backup both elsewhere.

+# For Elite Dangerous (Odyssey)
+  See Bindings for my bindings, these are based on the joystick gremlin setup you can also pull.

+# Example JG profile
+  FYI my JG setup uses my VPC LEDs plugin, also available on my github account.
+  You can download all the files in the directory 'joystick gremlin' in this repository to try it out.
+This does not require Elite.
+  However, my setup assumes a CM3 throttle from Virpil linked to a CPv2 via Aux.
+It's harmless if you don't have the CPv2 too, though I suspect it would also work fine with a CPv1 also attached.
+My SharKa panel is attached via a separate USB cable.
+If you follow the setup instructions above you can do your own thing but perhaps this might help.